alpacahq/user-docs/content/trading-on-alpaca/orders.md

 - `accepted`<br>
    The order has been received by Alpaca, but hasn't yet been routed to the execution venue.
-This state only occurs on rare occasions.
+This could be seen often out side of trading session hours.
 - `pending_new`<br>
    The order has been received by Alpaca, and routed to the exchanges, but has not yet been accepted for execution.
 This state only occurs on rare occasions.